dummylabs/watchman/README.md

 ### Install with HACS
 This is a recommended way to install watchman.
 Installation in HACS is done in three simple steps:
-1. make sure "Enable AppDaemon apps discovery & tracking" option is active.
+1. Make sure "Enable AppDaemon apps discovery & tracking" option is active.
 It's located in Configuration -> Devices & Services -> HACS -> Configure.
-2. go to the "Automation" section on HACS, tap the three-dots menu in the upper right corner, go to "Custom repositories".
+2. Go to the "Automation" section on HACS, tap the three-dots menu in the upper right corner, go to "Custom repositories".
 Add new repository dummylabs/watchman with AppDaemon category.
-3. click the big blue button "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".
+3. Click the big blue button "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".

 When the application is installed, check its configuration file in `/config/appdaemon/apps/watchman/watchman.yaml` and adjust it according to information from section Configuration below.